adugamayuba/guides/README.md

 ### General writing tips

 Before you begin writing, create an outline of the topic and think about any coding examples you'll use (if applicable).
-This helps to organize your thoughts and make the writing process easier.
+This helps to organize your thoughts and make the writing process easier and faster.

 Articles should be written with short, clear sentences, and use as little jargon as necessary.
 All jargon should be defined immediately in plain English.